infiniflow/ragflow/api/python_api_reference.md

 RAGFlow.delete_datasets(ids: list[str] = None)
 ```

-Deletes datasets by name or ID.
+Deletes specified datasets or all datasets in the system.

 ### Parameters

-#### ids
+#### ids: `list[str]`

 The IDs of the datasets to delete.
+Defaults to `None`.
+If not specified, all datasets in the system will be deleted.

+See `DataSet.id`.

 ### Returns